pytorch/pytorch/CONTRIBUTING.md

 ### Pre-commit Tidy/Linting Hook

-We use clang-tidy and flake8 to perform additional formatting and semantic checking of code.
-We provide a pre-commit git hook for performing these checks, before a commit is created:
+We use clang-tidy and flake8 (installed with flake-mypy) to perform additional formatting and semantic checking of code.
+We provide a pre-com mit git hook for performing these checks, before a commit is created:

   ```bash
   ln -s ../../tools/git-pre-commit .git/hooks/pre-commit